gentoo-mirror/xira/README.md

         - A working `app-arch/zstd` installation is required

 This is used by me to not compile packages such as Librewolf or LLVM on a `x86-64-v3` compatible laptop.
+Note that packages are not GPG signed despite using `gpkg`, due to a bug in either GPG or Portage about file access to the key file, that I could not solve.